 Mickey went on to work in the private sector, eventually becoming the Vice President of the family-owned Kearns & Associates.
-Here, he guided not-for-profits, parishes, educational institutions, and healthcare providers through the fundraising process and saw first-hand the struggles that small business owners face and the importance of not-for-profits in the communities they serve.
+While there, he guided not-for-profits, parishes, educational institutions, and healthcare providers through the fundraising process and saw first-hand the struggles that small business owners face and the importance of not-for-profits in the communities they serve.

-In 2005, Mickey ran and was elected as the South District Council Member in the City of Buffalo.
+In 2005, Mickey was elected as the South District Council Member in the City of Buffalo.
 As a City of Buffalo Common Council Member, Mickey developed a reputation for tackling difficult issues head on, and provided an independent voice for constituents on all ends of the political spectrum.

-During his nearly seven years serving on the Common Council, Mickey undertook a variety of initiatives helping tax payers, encouraging health and wellness development in the city and restoring and preserving historical landmarks.
+During his nearly seven years serving on the Common Council, Mickey undertook a variety of initiatives helping taxpayers, encouraging health and wellness development in the city, and restoring and preserving historical landmarks.
 Throughout his tenure, Mickey successfully fought to remove hundreds of residents from paying federal flood insurance, saving the homeowners thousands of dollars.
 Mickey was an avid voice of support on the council for ‘complete streets’- improving the walkability of the city.

 In March of 2012, Mickey was elected in a special election by the voters of South Buffalo, Lackawanna, West Seneca and Orchard Park to represent the 142nd district (then 145th district) in the New York State Assembly.
-As assemblyman, Mickey amassed an impressive record of legislative accomplishments as both a sponsor and co-sponsor of various bills.
+As Assemblyman, Mickey amassed an impressive record of legislative accomplishments as both a sponsor and co-sponsor of various bills.